 I still want the best possible approximation even if its not possible to be perfect all the time.
 So I did the sensible thing here: define a function that measures how well a layout matches the desired overlaps - and then minimize that function numerically.

-The loss function I'm using is just an ordinary least squares distance, comparing the actual size of each overlapping set to the desired size.
+The loss function I'm using is just an sum of squared errors, comparing the actual size of each overlapping set to the desired size.

 lossFunction = ∑ (actualOverlapi - desiredOverlapi )2 )